Board of Directors

 Tom and Jan are Quinn and Jamie’s mother and father.
 They are the passionate and thoughtful leaders of the Quinn Keast Foundation.
 Jan has encouraged the Foundation to reach beyond the borders of the North Shore and motivated us to find opportunities to spread our message of “No Regrets”.
 Tom, a longstanding member of the Meraloma Club, maintains a strong connection with high school and university athletics and is a life-long supporter of amateur sports.
 He takes great pride in the connections that the Foundation continues to make in our community.
 Tom is the managing partner of the law firm of Watson Goepel LLP.

 Jamie is Quinn’s twin sister.
-Jamie played a variety of sports through high school including basketball, soccer and field hockey.
-She graduated from UBC in 2012 with a science degree.
+Jamie played a variety of sports throughout high school including basketball, soccer and field hockey.
+She graduated from UBC in 2012 with a science degree and from UFV in 2015 with her Bachelor of Education.
 Jamie is passionate about giving back to the community and has spent time in Africa in HIV/AIDS clinics and in Nicaragua volunteering in a small village.
-Jamie is currently working at Handsworth Secondary as an Education Aid, and co-coaches their Senior Girls Basketball Team.
 Recently, Jamie was awarded the Queen Elizabeth II Diamond Jubilee Medal for her charitable work both locally and globally.
+Currently, Jamie teaches math at R.E.
+Mountain Secondary School in Langley.

 Digby Leigh Sr.